DanielWen-Takuya/aiy-voice-development/README.md

 - [ ] Recall the recorded text -> how to prononce it
 - [x] begin the android server and client -> connection ok ->check for data
 - [x] change the server to Flask RESTful server -> connectin ok -> send basic info ok -> use JSON to return info & use MD5 to cover password ok -> everytime logout send REST to delete and react in server side (in downloadUrl we choose the type, and in server we add @app.route('/logout', methods=['DELETE'])) -> need test -> ok
-- [ ] in android app, create a menu and add some functional fragment
+- [x] in android app, create a menu and add some functional fragment
+- [ ] update the user name and email & create a function in postgre_server.py that can get all info by id & show the information in one choice of menu